erc-tori/erc-tori.github.io/about.md

 [Sorbonne University](https://www.sorbonne-universite.fr/en).
 Funded for a duration of 5 years, TORI gathers a [team](/team/) of scientists, students and engineers to advance the frontiers of computational methods for Topological Data Analysis.

-TORI researches, designs, implements and distribute new algorithms for the interactive analysis of large collections of datasets, based on concise structural representations of the data.
+TORI researches, designs, implements and distributes new algorithms for the interactive analysis of large collections of datasets, based on concise structural representations of the data.
 Our work covers new methods for the comparison of topological data representations, as well as new approaches for the computation of these representations at scale.